Stingers: episode guide

 September 14, 2004

-Written by Philip Dalkin, Directed by Ken Cameron
+Directed by Ken Cameron

-When Harris and Masters locate a massive quantity of cocaine in the boot on an imported U.S. Mustang, it looks like they’re on the verge of a huge arrest.
+When Harris and Masters locate a massive quantity of cocaine in the boot on an imported Mustang, it looks like they're on the verge of a huge arrest.
 But things go haywire when the importer of the vehicle, property developer David Cale, refuses to take possession of the vehicle due to a small rust problem.
-Suddenly Harris and Masters are left holding a whole lot of coke with no-one to bust.
-Masters soon pulls the pin on the operation leaving Church undercover in the importer’s garage without any back up.
+Suddenly Harris and Masters are left holding a whole lot of coke with no one to bust.
+Masters soon pulls the pin on the operation leaving Church undercover in the importer's garage without any back up.
 When the bad guys come calling looking for their cocaine, Church finds himself in a very sticky situation with no way out.

-Special Guest Star Lisa Chappell as Megan Walsh
+Special Guest: Lisa Chappell as Megan Walsh

-Guest Starring: Jeremy Kewley as Bryan Gray, Richard Morgan as Reg Masters, Katrina Milosevic as Sophie Novak, Frank J. Holden as Mitch Grearson, Paul English as David Cale, Martin Sharpe as Evan Cale, Romi Trower as Donna Tripp, Dermott Brereton as James Roberts, David Bergin as Customs officer, John Stanton as Ethan Stein, Annika Glac as Anna Stein, Anthony Angus as Cop, Billy Amarantos as Cop, James Castles as Cop, Brendan Carroll as Gareth Bennetts
+Guest Starring: Frank J. Holden as Mitch Grearson, Paul English as David Cale, Martin Sharpe as Evan Cale, Romi Trower as Donna Tripp, Dermott Brereton as James Roberts, David Bergin as Customs Officer, John Stanton as Ethan Stein, Annika Glac as Anna Stein, Anthony Angus as Cop, Billy Amarantos as Cop, James Castles as Cop, Brendan Carroll as Gareth Bennetts; Stunt Performers: Mark Wickham, Brett Anderson

 The Good Oil